 Indeed, it’s a magnificent room and because there are so many exquisite details, you simply don’t know where to look first.

-The Mabeyn Courtyard and the Apartment of the Sultan’s Favourites were built in the 18th century, for women of the harem.
+The Mabeyn Courtyard and the Apartment of Sultan’s Favourites were built in the 18th century, for women of the harem.

 The Sultan Abdülhamid I’s apartment is on on the bottom level, right above the semi-demolished tower of Sultan Selim I. He lived there, together with his family.

 One more interesting feature of this courtyard is Kafes (the cage).
-That’s where they kept the possible successors to the throne under the house arrest and constant surveillance.
+That’s where they kept possible successors to the throne under the house arrest and constant surveillance.

 The early history of the Ottoman empire is a history of fratricide.
 Every new sultan would kill all his brothers, including infants.
 At the start of his reign, Sultan Mehmed III executed 19 of his brothers.
 The practice reduced the number of claimants to the throne and prevented instability.

-The “Rule of Elderness” was adopted after the death of Sultan Ahmed I. His oldest son was 13 years old at the time of his death, so his brother Mustafa I became a sultan.
+The “Rule of Elderness” was adopted after the death of Sultan Ahmed I. His oldest son was 13 years old at the time of his death, so Ahmed’s brother Mustafa became a sultan.
 The basic premise was that all males within the older generation should be sultans before the oldest male from the next generation.

-But, the new sultans confined their brothers, cousins and nephews to the cage, as soon as they had left the harem, at puberty.
+But, new sultans confined their brothers, cousins and nephews to the cage, as soon as they had left the harem, at puberty.
 That marked the end of their education and consequently many sultans came to the throne unprepared.
 In the cage, they only had the company of servants and women of the harem.